-- 1. Sound the school alarm and evacuate building. - 2.
-Notify the fire department by dialing 911. - 3.
-Assemble at the pre-designated areas at safe distance from the fire/fire-fighting equipment. - 4.
-Assist disabled during the evacuation. - 5.
-Render first aid as necessary. - 6.
-Check all bathrooms and training rooms for staff and students. - 7.
-If it is possible for adults to fight small fires (no bigger than a desk) without endangering life and/or causing injury, do so. - 8.
-Close, but do not lock all doors leading to the fire area to isolate the area and prevent the spread of the fire. - 9.
-Keep access roads open for emergency vehicles. - 10.
-Teachers should take roll and report missing students to the office.
-No one should leave the area until instructed to do so. - 11.
-Notify the Superintendent. - 12.
-The principal will recommend to the superintendent whether further action such as the EVACUATION OF SCHOOL should be implemented. - 13.
-Notify utility companies of a break or suspected break in their lines. - 14.
-After a serious fire, fire department officials and maintenance personnel should determine whether the building is safe before student and staff return. - 15.
-In the event of a fire near the school, the principal shall determine what action is appropriate and notify the Superintendent.
+1. Sound the school alarm, wait until announcement is made over the intercom to evacuate and evacuate building.

+2. Notify the fire department by dialing 911.

+3. Assemble at the pre-designated areas at safe distance from the fire/fire-fighting equipment.

+4. Assist those with disabilities during the evacuation.

+5. Render first aid as necessary.

+6. Check all bathrooms and training rooms for staff and students.

+7. If it is possible for adults to fight small fires (no bigger than a desk) without endangering life and/or causing injury, do so.

+8. Close, but do not lock all doors leading to the fire area to isolate the area and prevent the spread of the fire.

+9. Keep access roads open for emergency vehicles.

+10. Teachers should take roll and report missing students to the office personnel at the command post.
+No one should leave the area until instructed to do so.

+11. Notify the Superintendent.

+12. The principal will recommend to the superintendent whether further action, such as the EVACUATION OF SCHOOL, should be implemented.

+13. Notify utility companies of a break or suspected break in their lines.

+14. After a serious fire, fire department officials and maintenance personnel should determine whether the building is safe before student and staff return.

+15. In the event of a fire near the school, the principal shall determine what action is appropriate and notify the Superintendent.